 In the ECLS-B, this restriction was straightforward since parents reported on the year children entered kindergarten.
-We dropped children who were not enrolled in school in 2006 or 2007, entered straight into first grade, were homeschooled, or were missing data (n= 4,100).
+We dropped children who were not enrolled in school in 2006 or 2007, who entered straight into first grade, or who were homeschooled (n= 350).